aveklan/smart-parking/README.md

 - Detect if a car is parked inside a parking spot;
 - Allow users to reach this information

-The first task is carried out using a number of laser sensors, positioned in pairs facing eacnh other.
-If a car is parked in between the pairs, the laser beam is interrupted and the car is detected.
+The first task is carried out using several laser sensors, positioned in pairs facing each other.
+If a car is parked in between the pairs, the laser beam is interrupted, and the car is detected.
 The second, instead, is done either by collecting real-time data and sending it to the web app and by activating some LEDs, positioned over each parking spot, to inform users inside the parking area about the status of the parking spot.
 Finally, the ESP32 display will be used to simulate a screen which shows a parking map with the free and the occupied parking spots.
 This screen can be in a second time replicated and positioned in strategic areas to inform the users regarding the status of the parking.
-The following picture shows an high level schema about the idea described above.
+The following picture shows a high level schema about the idea described above.

 ![Overall project Architecture](/Diagrams/Parking%20Diagram.JPG)

 All components will be connected to the ESP32 board, which will manage their operation and interaction.
 The board will also be responsible for sending the data received from the sensors to the AWS web server, to make it accessible through the web portal.
-Below a picture showing the prototype of the web app console avaiable at [This link](https://dev.djofecpup54jx.amplifyapp.com/)
+Below a picture showing the prototype of the web app console available at [This link](https://dev.djofecpup54jx.amplifyapp.com/)
 ![ESP32v3 board with Display](/images/website.PNG)

 ### 3 Components

 **ESP32v3 board with Display**
 ![ESP32v3 board with Display](/images/ESP32.jpg)
-WiFi LoRa 32 is a classic IoT dev-board designed & produced by Heltec Automation(TM), it’s a highly integrated product based on ESP32 + SX127x, it has Wi-Fi, BLE, LoRa functions, also Li-Po battery management system.
-It is equipped wit an onboard 0.96-inch 128\*64 dot matrix Blue OLED display.
+Wi-Fi LoRa 32 is a classic IoT dev-board designed & produced by Heltec Automation(TM), it’s a highly integrated product based on ESP32 + SX127x, it has Wi-Fi, BLE, LoRa functions, also Li-Po battery management system.
+It is equipped with an onboard 0.96-inch 128\*64 dot matrix Blue OLED display.
 The display is used to show the parking map with the free and the occupied parking spots.

 **Infrared Emitters and Detectors**